Consumer medicine information

 Children

-Cortisone-like medicines such as Celestone Chronodose can cause infections such as chicken pox or measles to be more serious in children.
+Cortisone-like medicines such as CELESTONE CHRONODOSE can cause infections such as chicken pox or measles to be more serious in children.
 These medicines can also slow or stop growth in children or growing teenagers if used for a long time.

-After Celestone Chronodose has been given this can cause low blood sugar levels in newborns.
+After CELESTONE CHRONODOSE has been given this can cause low blood sugar levels in newborns.

-Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines and Celestone Chronodose may interfere with each other.
+Some medicines and CELESTONE CHRONODOSE may interfere with each other.
 These include:

 • aspirin, salicylates, anti-inflammatory medicines